dsd228/dsd228/README.md

 ### About Me

 I am a passionate and driven **Student and Consultant-in-training specializing in UX, Digital Marketing, and Data Science**, based in Colonia Caroya, Córdoba, Argentina.
-I thrive on challenges and am constantly learning new technologies to build efficient and scalable applications.
+I thrive on challenges and am constantly learning new technologies to build efficient and scalable solutions.
 My work is guided by a commitment to sustainability, social impact, and continuous improvement.

-- 🔭 I’m currently working on a **digital strategy for a specialist in reconstructive surgery**.
+- 🔭 I'm currently developing a **digital strategy for a reconstructive surgery specialist**.
-- 🌱 I’m currently learning and applying **advanced data analysis and visualization techniques**.
+- 🌱 I'm exploring and applying **advanced techniques in data analysis and visualization**.
 - 👯 I’m looking to collaborate on **projects that integrate social impact and technology**.
 - 🤔 I’m looking for help with **connecting with international collaborators**.
 - 💬 Ask me about **UX/UI Design, Data Analytics, and Digital Marketing**.